1. Specifying items of value when taking out your forces kit insurance is really important.

 It means you are safe in the knowledge that a specific item of value is covered and your insurer provider has the details too so there will be no issue when it comes to a claim.

 You could be offered £100k of contents insurance cover but do you even have belongings worth that much in your home?
-We estimate around £20,000 is enough for a one bed flat and around £40,000 for a four bed house.
-Don’t be blindsided by the big numbers, just take out what you need and don’t forget to include items stored elsewhere in your property such as your garage or loft.
+We estimate around £20,000 is enough for a one-bed flat and around £40,000 for a four-bed house.
+Don’t be blindsided by the big numbers, just take out what you need, and don’t forget to include items stored elsewhere in your property such as your garage or loft.

 Got a new bike?
 Upgraded to a new TV?
 Moved to a new property?
-These things an affect your cover and you don’t want to be left short in the event of a claim.
+These things can affect your contents cover and you don’t want to be left short in the event of a claim.

 It’s about getting the right policy that matches your needs.
 The difference in a couple of pounds a month more in premium could mean a much more comprehensive policy that meets all your needs.
 It’s worth a bit of research.
-Our customer service team are at the end of the phone (or our live chat) to help you with any questions you may have.
+Our customer service team is at the end of the phone (or our live chat) to help you with any questions you may have.

 You can always refer to an insurance information product document (IPID) when looking to take out insurance.
 These give a summary in a standard format so you can easily compare the insurance providers and make sure you are getting the right insurance for you.